gabripagin/Thermal-CSV-Viewer/README.md

-Thermal CSV Viewer v2.0
+Thermal CSV Viewer

 First public version of the CSV Thermographic Image Viewer.

+Thermal CSV Viewer is a lightweight desktop application for browsing thermal camera exports stored as CSV temperature matrices.
+It renders them as color-mapped images with live temperature readout, distortion-free zoom, and a full region-labeling workflow (rectangular/circular areas, custom classes, selection of images to move from the folder) — all without needing the camera's proprietary software.

-Features: CSV thermographic image viewing, image navigation, temperature scale adjustment, real-time statistics, multiple color palettes, histogram generation, PNG and JPG export.
-Requirements: Windows 10 or later; no installation required.
+Features: CSV thermographic image viewing, image navigation, temperature scale adjustment, real-time statistics, multiple color palettes, histogram generation, PNG export, , image selection for moving between folders, area labeling and image rotation.
+No installation required.

 Notes:

 If Windows SmartScreen displays a security warning: More Info → Run anyway.